Abhinav2903/BMW_NLP_TASK/README.md

 This Python script is designed to convert natural language prompts into a structured request body for a specific task.
 It utilizes various natural language processing techniques to extract relevant information from the prompt.
 Dependencies

+The First requirement is to have python 3.11.xx installed and the python variable to be set in the system

 The script requires the following dependencies:

     dateutil.parser from the dateutil library